Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Approach

-To enhance the representation learning ability of QSGNN, we first pre-train it on synthesized data and then we fine-tune it with human annotations.
+To enhance the representation learning ability of Quest-GNN, we first pre-train it on synthesized data and then we fine-tune it with human annotations.
 The pre-training data are the synthesized (question, document) pairs extracted from the same corpora used to construct the Multi-L KG.
-These pairs contain one-hop questions and two-hop questions, which are all generated by OpenIE \footnote{ The prompts can be found in Appendix ~\ref{appendix:pretrain_prompt}}.
+These pairs contain one-hop questions and two-hop questions, which are all generated by OpenIE \footnote{The prompts can be found in Appendix ~\ref{appendix:prompt_all}}.

 \textbf{One-hop Question}.
 We generate one-hop questions based on the triples extracted from documents.
-For each triple-document pair $\{(sbj, verb, obj), d\}$, the question is generated in form of $(?, verb, obj)$ or $(sbj, verb, ?)$ where the answer is $sbj$ or $obj$ and the support document is $d$.
+For each triple-document pair $\{(sbj, verb, obj), d\}$, the question is generated in form of $(?, verb, obj)$ or $(sbj, verb, ?)$ where the answer is $sbj$ or $obj$, the support document is $d$ and the $?$ denotes the question target asking the relation with $sbj/obj$.